B7rian/MACC/README.md

 while the entire load operation completes, adding latency to the overall system design.

-In this design, the setup order is modified to allow it to operate on data as soon as it becomes available.
+Another option is to give the matrix engine access to RAM.
+This would saturate a memory bus for every operation.
+Some local storage is required to keep from having to transfer all data over the bus.

 ### High-Level Usage